 (Click on each icon to be taken to a full reference and description to get to know them better!)

 The Nook is Wynsiph's local hatchery.
 A “hatchery” refers to the growth center for all parent-less eggs.
 This is where all MYO wyngrew are born and live until they find their own way in the world!
-(This acts as a great default for your Wyngro so you don’t have to wonder where their parents are or where they live)
+This acts as a great default for your Wyngro so you don’t have to wonder where their parents are or where they live.

 Hatcheries are very common in wyngro society.
 Wyngrew moms may have eggs very frequently and do not always want them, so a hatchery is an acceptable place to leave an egg they do not desire to care for.
-(Or cannot care for) This is not frowned upon like it is in human society, and any Wyngro orphans are happily accepted and taken care of by the town.
+(Or cannot care for) This is not frowned upon like it is in human society, and any wyngro orphans are happily accepted and taken care of by the town.
 Although hatcheries are common in most towns, some towns do not have them, preferring stricter policies on breeding in general, or apply fees and taxes to maintain them.
 It differs from town to town.

-It’s not uncommon for most wynglings to live their entire childhood parent-less and at the Nook, however, and neither is it considered sad, or that the wyngling won’t have any advantages in life.
+It’s not uncommon for most wynglings to live their entire childhood parent-less and at the Nook though, and neither is it considered sad, or that the wyngling won’t have any advantages in life.
 Although wynglings with parents and their own house may be able to have nicer things and travel, there isn’t much an orphaned wyngling can’t become or achieve.

 The Nook is 3 stories, including an attic and a lower level basement.
 It contains a full cafeteria with scheduled lunches, several rooms for lounging and participating in social activities, a small library, a classroom (run by Alice), and many bedrooms!

-These bedrooms house a total of 4 Wyngrew each, containing bunk beds with very limited space for a Wyngro to have their own stuff.
+These bedrooms house a total of 4 Wyngrew each, containing bunk beds with very limited space for a gro to have their own stuff.
 Almost everything is shared.
-This is the reason most Wyngrew end up wanting to go out and search for their own homes.
+This is the reason most gros end up wanting to go out and search for their own homes.
 That and there is a curfew to be back before dark.

 Not far out of town, near the fields and forests of Wynsiph lies a small school for wyngrew to learn magic!
 This school is hosted by Ms. Netty and her husband Zagor, who open up classes every month to teach magic to all who enroll.
 The school is also the home of these two teachers, along with their daughter Thistle.
 Ms. Netty has dedicated an entire room to her students learning magic, although most of the classes take place outdoors and around the house.